Barking Habits of the Neapolitan Mastiff

 Managing Barking

-Socialization: Early socialization can help reduce over-reactive barking by exposing your Mastiff to a variety of people, animals, and situations.
+• Socialisation: Early socialisation can help reduce over-reactive barking by exposing your Mastiff to a variety of people, animals, and situations.

-Training: Basic obedience training can help you establish control over your dog's behavior, including barking.
+• Training: Basic obedience training can help you establish control over your dog's behaviour, including barking.
 Teaching commands like "quiet" or "enough" can be useful for managing barking.

-Positive Reinforcement: Reward your Mastiff when they stop barking on command or remain calm in situations that would typically trigger barking.
-Positive reinforcement can help reinforce desired behavior.
+• Positive Reinforcement: Reward your Mastiff when they stop barking on command or remain calm in situations that would typically trigger barking.
+Positive reinforcement can help reinforce desired behaviour.

-Consult a Professional: If your Neapolitan Mastiff's barking habits become a persistent issue, consider seeking guidance from a professional dog trainer or behaviorist who specializes in behavior modification.
+• Consult a Professional: If your Neapolitan Mastiff's barking habits become a persistent issue, consider seeking guidance from a professional dog trainer or behaviourist who specialises in behaviour modification.

 Neapolitan Mastiff puppies for sale